Hagwilget members blockade administration building; demand chief councillor’s resignation - BC Local News

 One of the organizers, Tamara Murrell, said there is even now a threat to community safety.

-“Not only were the first responders and fire chief let go, but the Chief has also told the neighboring town of New Hazelton that their fire services were not allowed onto the reserve which makes the members more vulnerable and left without emergency services.”
+“Not only were the first responders and fire chief let go, but the chief has also told the neighbouring town of New Hazelton that their fire services were not allowed onto the reserve which makes the members more vulnerable and left without emergency services.”

 The administrator for the New Hazelton Volunteer Department confirmed there is no mutual aid agreement in place, and therefore could not legally respond to a call for help, should one come.